 - TOEFL or IELTS score report

-- Letter of motivation and research proposal (max.
-2 pages, 300-500 words).
+- Letter of motivation including research proposal (max.
+2 pages, 300-500 words p/page).
 This document should include an elaboration of your specific area of academic interest (research topic that you want to work on including a short research proposal); how your past education and other experiences have prepared you to be successful in our program; what you hope to achieve (your professional plans and career goals) and why this program is the best place for you to pursue your interests.

 - Writing sample.
 E.g. Bachelor or Master thesis or published paper (optional)